 (Trifolium repens 'Ladino')

-Ladino Clover is a mat-forming perennial flower that is native to Italy, but can be commonly found growing throughout the United States.
-At maturity, this plant reaches the height of 8-12” and features non hairy stems, smooth leaves that are marked with a v, and clustered white flower heads.
+Ladino Clover is a mat-forming perennial flower that is native to Italy but can be commonly found growing throughout the United States.
+At maturity, this plant reaches the height of 8-12” and features hairless stems, smooth leaves which are marked with a v, and clustered white flower heads.
 This plant attracts bees and butterflies, tolerates light frost, and provides livestock forage!

 Variety: Ladino Clover

 Grown as: Perennial